ngs-docs/2021-GGG298/Week7-Slurm_and_Farm_cluster_for_doing_analysis/README.md

    * cons: memory intensive to compress, not found on all systems (but on the farm!)

 **CHALLENGE** Your experiment is over.
 Tidy up your workspace by compressing or deleting files you will no longer use or need access to.
-* What file(s) did you compress?
+* What file(s) and/or directories did you modify?
-* How small did you make your directory?
+* How small is your final directory?

 ### Nodes vs CPUs vs tasks